hemidactylus/ubq2/README.md

 UBQ 2 SERVER-SIDE TECH SPECS
 ----------------------------

+# Doing and to-do

+- counters view: separate the admin view and the visitor view.

+# General notes

 * Functionalities:
     - must serve html contents, one per counter, with the boxed number and the timer and the info (possibly with cookie-based proper access stats)